 The females have much bigger and stronger feet, making them much more powerful than the males.
 This means they are well equipped for holding and pinning the prey before it is subdued.
 This picture clearly shows the talon.

 Because of their versatility and technique of hunting, in their wild state, Harrises take a wide variety of prey including reptiles, small mammals and rodents, birds and jackrabbits.
-Harris Hawks are normally found in sparse, desert like arid environments and are often seen perching on cactus plants.
+Harrises are normally found in sparse, desert like arid environments and are often seen perching on cactus plants.

 Use in Falconry